tezov/medium.ios.multiple_modules/README.md

-# Xcode's Hidden Power Unleashed — Multi-Module Domination Strategy!
+# Xcode's Hidden Power Unleashed — Multi-Module Domination!

 This repository is a support for a medium story